Answering The Call For Power Telephone: (518) 245-4400 Mon-Thurs 7:00 a.m. - 5:30 p.m. EST

 Employees must maintain the confidentiality of information entrusted to them by the Company or that otherwise comes into their possession in the course of their employment, except when disclosure is authorized or legally mandated.
 The obligation to preserve confidential information continues even after you leave the Company.
 The confidential information of the Company is composed of proprietary information and the “good ideas” particular to the Company and not widely known by others in its industry.
 Confidential information that should be safeguarded includes, but is not limited to, the following by illustration not limitation:

-• customer and supplier lists;
+• Customer and supplier lists;

-• material costs and profit margins;
+• Material costs and profit margins;

-• past of future pricing policies
+• Past or future pricing policies

-• trade secrets and copyrights;
+• Trade secrets and copyrights;

-• salary and personnel information;
+• Salary and personnel information; and

-• and any unpublished financial records.
+• Any unpublished financial records.

 VIII.
 Confidentiality of Customer Information

 Information concerning the identity of customers and their transactions and accounts is confidential.
 Such information may not be disclosed to persons within the Company except as they may need to know in order to fulfill their responsibilities to the Company.
-You may not disclose such information to anyone or any entity from outside the Company unless authorized by the Company and (i) the outside firm needs to know the information in order to supply products to or perform services for the Company and is bound in writing to maintain its confidentiality, (ii) when the customer has consented to the disclosure in writing, (iii) as required by law or court order or (iv) as authorized by the President, or Chairman of the Audit Committee.
+You may not disclose such information to anyone or any entity from outside the Company unless authorized by the Company and (i) the outside firm needs to know the information in order to supply products to or perform services for the Company and is bound in writing to maintain its confidentiality, (ii) when the customer has consented to the disclosure in writing, (iii) as required by law or court order or (iv) as authorized by the President, or Chair of the Audit Committee.

-IX.
-Anti-Trust Laws
+X Anti-Trust Laws

 The Company encourages competition, which benefits consumers by prohibiting unreasonable restraints on trade.
 Espey competes vigorously while at the same time adhering to both the letter and spirit of antitrust laws.

-X. Stock Trading
+XI.
+Stock Trading

 While the Company encourages its Employees to invest in the Company’s stock, Employees are prohibited from engaging in any stock transactions based on confidential information acquired as a result of their employment with the Company.
 The prohibition extends to the trading in both the stock of the Company and the stock of any party that does business with the Company.
-The sharing of non-public information with third parties for stock trading purposes (“tipping”) is also prohibited and may expose an Employee to personal liability.
+The sharing of non-public material information with third parties for stock trading purposes (“tipping”) is also prohibited and may expose an Employee to personal liability.

 The Company permits Employees to invest in the stock of publicly traded competitors as long as the investments are not material and do not pose a conflict of interest.

-XI.
+XII.
 Accuracy and Preservation of Company Records

 All Employees are charged with the responsibility of making sure that all transactions are fully and completely documented.
 Employees should note that because the Company’s financial statements are a comprehensive analysis of the Company’s financial position, even those records that are not actual accounting records are reflected in the financial statements.
 For this reason, it is important that all Employees be as accurate as possible when recording non-accounting information, such as time sheets, purchase orders or invoices.